arigatoexpress/AsterAI/docs/getting-started/README.md

-# Getting Started with Rari Trade
+# Getting Started with AsterAI

-Welcome to Rari Trade!
-This guide will walk you through setting up and running your AI trading platform step by step.
+Welcome to AsterAI!
+This guide will walk you through setting up and running your ultra-performance AI trading platform step by step.

 ## Prerequisites